 Quality control inspectors should take advantage of mobile-ready check sheets to easily classify product defects, identify the cause of quality issues, and implement effective manufacturing process improvements.
-This article features: 1) when to use a check sheet; 2) elements of a good check sheet; and 3) free check sheets you can download, customize, and use.

 Check sheets provide a structure for uniform quality control data collection and a basis for substantiating or refuting quality issues.
 A check sheet should be used when data can be observed and collected repeatedly by the same person or at the same location, such as a quality control inspector taking note of product packaging defects daily.
 When collecting data from a production process or about patterns of events, check sheets prove to be the easiest to use while still being effective.